ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Extra: What if you use symbols with `pwntools` and load the `libc` binary with it as well?
 Then you can avoid hardcoded addresses altogether.

 > [!NOTE]
-> The external grading system grades this whole task automatically.
+> The external grading system grades this task automatically.
 It uses the container targets that [docker/README.md](docker/README.md) describes.
 You can build the same targets and test your exploit locally before you submit it.
 Each target is a network service, and it prints the flag when your exploit succeeds.
 You can prepare with those containers before the external system becomes public.
+> In this case, the ROP demonstration must read root-owned flag by using the `setuid` process capabilities.
+Spawning a shell would drop your privileges, so you must make a proper chain to read and print the contents of the leaked flag address with your ROP chain.

 ---